trstringer/awesome-tech-conferences/README.md

 # Contributions

 This list *needs* the participation of the community.
 Know of an upcoming tech conference?
 Fork the repo, make the addition, and create a pull request to add it to the list.
+Don't have time to fork and create a pull request?
+Create an issue and somebody will add it!

 #### Contribution Format